Arch Bevis: Parliamentary career

 After being elected to the House of Representatives at the 1990 election, Bevis served on a number of committees.
 He chaired the Standing Committee on Industry, Science and Technology from 1993 to 1994 and the Joint Standing Committee on Electoral Matters from 1992 to 1993.

-After Labor lost the 1996 election, Bevis was one of only two Queensland Labor members left in Federal Parliament and held the northernmost Labor seat in Federal Parliament.
+After Labor lost the 1996 election, Bevis was one of only two Queensland Labor members left in Federal Parliament and held the northernmost Labor seat in federal parliament.

-He was defeated in the 2010 Federal Election by Liberal National challenger Teresa Gambaro, then-formerly the member for Petrie, by 1,831 votes.
+He was defeated in the 2010 election by Liberal National challenger Teresa Gambaro, then-formerly the member for Petrie, by 1,831 votes.

 Ministry

 Bevis served as the Parliamentary Secretary to the Minister for Defence from 25 March 1994 to 11 March 1996.

 Shadow Ministry

-Bevis was promoted to the Shadow Cabinet in 1996, and served until Labor won a majority in the 2007 election.
+Following the 1996 election, which Labor lost, Bevis was promoted to the Shadow Cabinet, where he served until Labor won a majority in the 2007 election.

 Committee leadership

-Following the 2007 federal election, Bevis was elected chairperson of the Parliamentary Joint Committee on Intelligence and Security and chairperson of the Joint Defence Sub-Committee of the Joint Standing Committee on Foreign Affairs, Defence and Trade.
+In 2007, Bevis was elected chairperson of the Parliamentary Joint Committee on Intelligence and Security and chairperson of the Joint Defence Sub-Committee of the Joint Standing Committee on Foreign Affairs, Defence and Trade.